 Doctoral students make an important contribution to several Program and Psychology Department committees.
 A student who is elected at a student meeting is a representative to the Clinical Health faculty meetings and participates in the faculty meetings in all issues except for discussion of student progress of individual students.
-Doctoral students are also eligible to co-chair the Department's Diversity Committee.
 Doctoral students may also serve on job search committees for Clinical Health faculty and have participated in committees to write Quals procedures, revise the Doctoral Student Handbook, and plan and carry out Visiting Day.